6 Best Tango Posture Points:

-Brushing quickly over the feet and knees, I believe that your knees should be soft, never locked.
+Brushing quickly over the feet and knees, I believe that your knees should be soft while standing still, never locked.
 Your knees should be facing forward.
-In the feet, I like to align the center of my knee with the center of my second toe.
+When we are moving, I would suggest bending your knees more than you do.
+We gain strength and stability from bending our knees.
+In the feet, I like to align the center of my kneecap with the center of my second toe.
 Esther Gohkale suggests that your feet would be turned out only about 5-10 degrees from straight.
 This is what she found in her research.

 What Not To Do: